go-gst/go-gst/README.md

 There is a CLI utility included with this package that demonstrates some of the things you can do.

-For now the functionality is limitted to GIF encoing and other arbitrary pipelines.
+For now the functionality is limitted to GIF encoing, inspection, and other arbitrary pipelines.
 If I extend it further I'll publish releases, but for now, you can retrieve it with `go get`.

 ```bash